 With the help of the Transgender Legal Defense and Education Fund, Culpepper sued and the DMV settled.
 As part of the settlement,

 [they] agreed to change its policy to allow people seeking drivers’ licenses to be photographed as they regularly present themselves, even if their appearance does not match the officials’ expectations of how the applicant should look.
 The department also promised to send Culpepper a written apology and train its employees in how to treat transgender and gender-nonconforming individuals in professional settings.

 This is what institutional change looks like, at least potentially.
-Thanks to Culpepper and her advocates, the South Carolina DMV is a little bit less gender binary than it was before.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Thanks to Culpepper and her advocates, the South Carolina DMV is a little bit less gender binary than it was before.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.